Didn't actually plan on being here this early. :P

 Autographs with Lemon Demon and Eyeshine, Anime Hell

-tail end of Eyeshine and waited for Anime Hell, which started at 11:45p.
-I decided not to get
+of Eyeshine and waited for Anime Hell, which started at 11:45p.
+I decided not to get autographs from the

 MST4K (Mystery Science Theater)